Simulation of McKean Vlasov SDEs with super linear growth: Abstract

 We provide a pathwise propagation of chaos result and show strong convergence for both schemes on the consequent particle system.
 The explicit scheme attains the standard $1/2$ rate in stepsize.
 From a technical point of view, we successfully use stopping times to prove the convergence of the implicit method although we avoid them altogether for the explicit one.
 The combination of particle interactions and random initial condition makes the proofs technically more involved.

 Numerical tests recover the theoretical convergence rates and illustrate a computational complexity advantage of the explicit over the implicit scheme.
-Comparative analysis is carried out on a stylized non Lipschitz MV-SDE from \cite{gomes2019mean} and the neuron network model proposed in \cite{BaladronFasoliFaugerasEtAl2012}.
+Comparative analysis is carried out on a {stylized non Lipschitz MV-SDE and a mean-field model for FitzHugh-Nagumo neurons}.
 We provide numerical tests illustrating \emph{particle corruption} effect where one single particle diverging can ``corrupt'' the whole particle system.
 Moreover, the more particles in the system the more likely this divergence is to occur. } {McKean-Vlasov Stochastic Differential Equation, Interacting Particle System, Monte Carlo Simulation, Taming, Implicit and Explicit Schemes, Stochastic Neuron Networks}